-With Windows 95, you may be able to simply plug your new modem into your computer, power up, and be ready to work.
-The operating system should do all the work of recognizing the modem for you.
+Since your new Sportster is a "Plug and Play" device, Windows 95 may be able to detect your modem automatically after you plug it into your computer.
 This section will guide you through this "Plug and Play" installation.

 How to Prepare for Plug and Play Installation